 Make a Meaningful Donation

 Sure, gifts are nice, but taking a step back and paying it forward on your birthday can be even more satisfying.
 Set yourself up for a great year ahead by donating to a cause you care about.
-There are few things better than knowing you've made a difference, especially when so many causes deserve our attention and support in the wake of COVID-19 and the nationwide Black Lives Matter protests.
+There are few things better than knowing you've made a difference, especially when so many causes deserve our attention and support.
 A few organizations to consider supporting include the Southern Poverty Law Center, Feeding America, and American Civil Liberties Union.